AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

 **Additional notes on working with attachments:**

 -   By default, only two files attached with a comment are shown.
 If there are more files, then **View Attachment** button on the right shows the number of all attachments \(which are more than two\) associated with the comment.
 You can select the number to view all attachments.
-For example, if you have four attachments with a comment, you will see +2 on the button.
+For example, if you have four attachments with a comment, you will view +2 on the button.

 ![](images/review-view-attachment.png){width="550" align="left"}